Caring & Experienced

 According to the Rocky Mountain Insurance Information Association, nearly 5,000 motorcycle riders are killed on Colorado roads each year.
 Every day, on busy city roads and narrow rural highways, there are accidents involving motorcyclists.
 These are serious collisions that leave the rider vulnerable to serious injury, including death.
 Too often, insurance companies make these claims more complicated and stressful on the rider and their family members — doing everything they can to dissuade you from fighting for your rights and the compensation you deserve.

-Why You Need to Hire a Lawyer
+Why You Need to Hire a Colorado Motorcycle Accident Lawyer

 If you’ve been in a crash on your bike, you’re probably dealing more with road rash and some sore limbs.
 Fractures, concussions, internal injuries and organ damage are common results of motorcycle crashes.
 Hospitalization, reconstructive surgery and extensive rehabilitation can take weeks and even months from someone’s life, and can rob someone of the freedom they felt when riding a bike.